EBSC has a vibrant team of lawyers, paralegals, advocates, volunteers, and allied organizations who help advance our mission.

-Irene received her JD with honors and a public interest law concentration from JFK University School of Law.
-She was awarded a fellowship with the National Center for Lesbian Rights and practiced as a tenant attorney before moving into immigration law.
-Prior to joining EBSC, Irene was a pro-bono attorney with the Southern Poverty Law Center’s Southeast Immigrant Freedom Initiative.
+Jaime received his JD with honors and a public interest law concentration from JFK University School of Law.
+He was awarded a fellowship with the National Center for Lesbian Rights and practiced as a tenant attorney before moving into immigration law.
+Prior to joining EBSC, Jaime was a pro-bono attorney with the Southern Poverty Law Center’s Southeast Immigrant Freedom Initiative.

 Shiori, an immigrant from Japan, began volunteering at EBSC in October 2012 while working on her bachelor’s degree in Ethnic Studies at the University of California, Berkeley.
 At EBSC, Shiori coordinates our DACA and Public Charge programs, organizes free citizenship processing workshops, and works on family petition cases.